-Prerequisite: Permission of Instructor
+Prerequisites: Permission of the instructor.

 This course offers the opportunity to examine principles of crisis intervention across a wide variety of situations.
-Areas and topics covered include: panic states, suicide, homicide, physical assault, sexual assault, hostage/barricaded situations, drug/alcohol related crises and others.
+Areas and topics covered include: panic states, suicide, homicide, physical assault, sexual assault, hostage/barricaded situations, drug/ alcohol related crises and others.
 Contemporary theory of crisis causation will be presented as well as intervention strategies that have proven to be efficient and productive.
 Role playing and structured improvisation will be utilized.